project-chip/connectedhomeip/docs/STYLE_GUIDE.md

 The text of a link should be descriptive, so it's clear what the link is for:

-> For more information, see the [CHIP Style Guide](./STYLE_GUIDE.md).
+> For more information, see the [Matter Style Guide](./STYLE_GUIDE.md).

 ## Markdown guidelines

-Use standard Markdown when authoring CHIP documentation.
+Use standard Markdown when authoring Matter documentation.
 While HTML may be used for more complex content such as tables, use Markdown as much as possible.

 > Note: Edit this file to see the Markdown behind the examples.